Jschacht06/bookbot/README.md

 # Bookbot

-Bookbot is a Python-based static analysis tool that processes text files (books) to generate detailed statistics, including word counts and character frequency reports.
+Bookbot is a python tool that reads books in the form of txt files and reports back info like word count and character count

 ## Features